 Peripheral device reset request

-DL_FPD LINK III_LINK_REQ__3.4.3.4
+DL_FPD LINK_REQ__3.4.3.4

 The peripheral devices connected to a local/remote node are permitted to request a full power-cycle.
 These devices usually make this request after detecting loss-of-lock, low-voltage dropout, and backlight fault.
 The host microprocessor shall comply with this request only if the fault can be fixed by soft reset or cycling power.